amitashukla/You-Dont-Know-JS/this & object prototypes/ch5.md

 At this point, you might be wondering: "*Why* does one object need to link to another object?"
 What's the real benefit?
 That is a very appropriate question to ask, but we must first understand what `[[Prototype]]` is **not** before we can fully understand and appreciate what it *is* and how it's useful.

-As we explained in Chapter 4, in JavaScript, there are no abstract patterns/blueprints for objects called "classes" as there are in class-oriented languages.
-JavaScript **just** has objects.
+As we explained in Chapter 4, **in JavaScript, there are no abstract patterns/blueprints for objects called "classes" as there are in class-oriented languages.
+JavaScript **just** has objects**.

 In fact, JavaScript is **almost unique** among languages as perhaps the only language with the right to use the label "object oriented", because it's one of a very short list of languages where an object can be created directly, without a class at all.